biomassives/minimalistic-photography-website-demo/README.md

 :warning: Remember to setup FormSpark (see step below), as it's needed for the contact form to work!

 ### Setup FormSpark

+-- note i have not gotten this to work yet - greg  !( issue.. )

 1. Signup to https://formspark.io/
 2. Create a new form - the first 250 form submissions are free!